infinispan/js-client/README.md

 });
 ```
 ## Authentication
 The client supports PLAIN authentication.
-Other authentication mechanisms will be supporded
+Other authentication mechanisms will be supported
 in the next releases.